haxpor/blog/_posts/2017-06-19-postmortem-raceplant-ciga-game-jam-2017.md

 _Thanks to KoooN from DJI for taking this photo._
 </center>

-At last, I open sourced the project too if you're interested to know more.
+At last, I open sourced the project too if you're interested to know more (note the license of the project).
 Head to [raceplant](https://github.com/haxpor/raceplant).

 Happy making game folks!